hacksu/GitHub-SourceTree/README.md

   </body>
  </html>
 ```
+Save these changes.
+If we do, ```git status```, we'll see the file was changed.

-Once you've made these changes and saved, go to the file location in your directory and double click it.
+Go to the file location in your file explorer/finder and double click it.
 It should open up in your browser and you can see the HTML code!

 <br>
 <p>